Table of Contents

-There is no clear evidence on this, but some experts have suggested that as the dog chews, the rawhide mechanically scrapes the teeth, liberating plaque and calculus deposits.
+There is no clear evidence of this, but some experts have suggested that as the dog chews, the rawhide mechanically scrapes the teeth, liberating plaque and calculus deposits.

-Activated charcoal is essentially activated carbon and its extremely porous cell structure gives it a large surface area to do its work.
+Activated charcoal is essentially activated carbon, and its extremely porous cell structure gives it a large surface area to do its work.

-Activated charcoal acts like a sweeper and binding with these errant molecules and turning them into benign compounds to be passed harmlessly through the body.
+Activated charcoal acts like a sweeper, binding with these errant molecules and turning them into benign compounds to be passed harmlessly through the body.

-Brighter teeth, fresher breath and a better oral health await according to people who've looked into the research behind activated charcoal, but remember that there is no clear scientific evidence or controlled studies done with dogs on this matter.
+Brighter teeth, fresher breath, and better oral health await, according to people who've looked into the research behind activated charcoal but remember that there is no clear scientific evidence or controlled studies done with dogs on this matter.

 While it may be somewhat hilarious to see a dog chomping on mooring rope, this is not the type of fiber I've had in mind.

 6. Specifically Formulated Dental Food

 It is unsurprising to know that this type of dog food is significantly more effective at promoting and maintaining oral health than regular dry dog food.

 7. Fruits and Veggies

 If you are averse to receiving dental aid from a tube or bag, meaning you don’t like processed goods and commercial dog foods and treats or chews, there is a more natural alternative.

-There are more vegetables to try as well: cucumber, celery, apples and watermelon (all deseeded) may be good in theory for cleaning your dogs mouth when given in moderation, but there's no clear evidence on that.
+There are more vegetables to try as well: cucumber, celery, apples and watermelon (all deseeded) may be good in theory for cleaning your dog's mouth when given in moderation, but there's no clear evidence on that.

-The rough texture of cinnamon dog biscuits or cookies also help to physically scrape the teeth of your dog and doing away with plaque and tartar.
+The rough texture of cinnamon dog biscuits or cookies also helps to physically scrape the teeth of your dog and do away with plaque and tartar.

-Finally, coconut oil (not too much as it can cause minute diarrhea) can be used for breath odor control due to the antibacterial, antifungal and antiviral properties of the lauric acid contained within (30, 31, 32).
+Finally, coconut oil (not too much as it can cause minute diarrhea) can be used for breath odor control due to the antibacterial, antifungal, and antiviral properties of the lauric acid contained within (30, 31, 32).